jwpconsulting/projectify/docs/seo.md

 ## Technical SEO

-- There are critical issues with your canonical tag that may result in search engines indexing incorrect or duplicate pages.
-Ensure your page includes a single canonical tag that points to a live URL to avoid confusion.
-- Your robots.txt file is missing a valid sitemap URL.
-Add your sitemap URL to help search engines find and crawl your website.
 - No XML sitemap found.
 Add a sitemap.xml or declare it in your robots.txt file.

 ## Off-Page SEO